duane-curlee/Fincly/README.md

 lowercase_words list, and then capitalize the first word of the filename.

-If the user enabled the **-c** or **--capitalize** option, this script will then lastly capitalize each word in the filename, then lowercase the words in the filename that are also in the lowercase_words list.
-Then fincly.py will re-attach the file's extension, then compare the before and after filenames to check for a difference.

 ### What's a duplicate?
-If a difference is found, Fincly then ensure there not a file already preset with that new name.
+If Fincly decides to change a filename, it first ensures there not a file already preset with that new name.
 If so, Fincly reports this as a duplicate and skips the file-renaming procedure.
 Be sure to look for duplicates and resolve them, and run fincly.py again.

-If no difference in the filenames are found, the file-renaming procedure will be skipped, of course.
+If no change in the filenames is needed, of course the file-renaming procedure will be skipped.

 ### Why won't Fincly rename my file or folder?
 Besides duplicates, another reason a file or folder won't get renamed